KaramRamdan/KaramRamdan/README.md

 <hr>

-### Shop
+### Shop App
-A “Shop” is online platform to sell Products.
+A “Shop App” is online platform to sell Products.
 <br />

 #### Developed with